plowsof/ccs-wip-list/readme.md

 ## OK
+- Final paper released.
+Cypherstack to look at in August
 - [Bp++ peer review](https://ccs.getmonero.org/proposals/bulletproofs-pp-peer-review.html)
     - New paper released. waiting for new quote.
     - Diego "On first read of the updated preprint, there appear to be areas where they generically offload parts of arguments" [continued](https://libera.monerologs.net/monero-research-lab/20230501#c242437)